Superstar Singer

 Superstar Singer is an Indian Hindi-language singing reality show that is broadcast on Sony Entertainment Television.
 It is aimed at kids between the ages of 7 and 15.
-Auditions for the second season began in January 2022.
+Auditions for the third season began in January 2024.

 Judges

 Season 1

 The first season was judged by Himesh Reshammiya, Javed Ali, Alka Yagnik.

 The season premiered on 29 June 2019.

 Season 2

 Himesh Reshammiya, Javed Ali, and Alka Yagnik, all three judges of the first season, returned for the second season as well.
 The season premiered on 23 April 2022.

+Season 3

+The third season was judged by Neha Kakkar as Super Judge.
+The season premiered on 9 March 2024.